In conjunction with transmission line rope access pioneer, Reed

 connections to the safety belt.
 Chest harness specifically designed to

 incorporate a chest ascender (not included) for tower access work and is specially tailored to reduce chafing of the neck.
 New wider U Shaped Dorsal D-Ring Pad.
-Weight 6 lb.
-11 oz.
+Weight 7 lb.
 Removable

 contoured shoulder pads included with standard 390 Harness.
 Also

 available in Kevlar webbing version for welding at height (item 390K).

 Petzl S & L Auxillary Caiitool Tool Holders and Yates Tool Holsters

 9" waist pad system for added lumbar support.
 The outer layer of the

 waist pad is constructed of stiff high-density foam for support while